Anxiety Disorders and Anxiety Attacks

 - Feeling like your mind's gone blank

-Anxiety is more than just a feeling.
-As a product of the body’s fight-or-flight response, anxiety involves a wide range of physical symptoms.
-Because of the numerous physical symptoms, anxiety sufferers often mistake their disorder for a medical illness.
-They may visit many doctors and make numerous trips to the hospital before their anxiety disorder is discovered.
+But anxiety is more than just a feeling.
+As a product of the body’s fight-or-flight response, anxiety also involves a wide range of physical symptoms, including:

 - Pounding heart